sappho192/a-pile-of-idea/keyword-extractor/README.md

 # Keyword Extractor
-Estimate main keywords from document and recommend them.
+Estimate the main keywords from the document and recommend them.